Lymou/tAKSHBM_master/README.md

-# The accelerated tensor Kaczmarz algorithm with adaptive parameters for solving tensor systems.
+# The accelerated tensor Kaczmarz algorithm with adaptive parameters for solving tensor systems

 :computer: This repository contains the MATLAB code for tAKSHBM introduced in the following paper